Chrysocolla

 Master Cabochon made from chrysocolla 3

-Classic Chrysocolla
+Classic Chrysocolla (AA)

 This mix of Chrysocolla with Malachite (green) and Tenorite) comes from the most famous Chrysocolla Mine in Peru and has made Peruvian Chrysocolla famous.
 As production has greatly diminished the price of raw material has increased at least 1200% over the course of the last 6 years.